v6d-io/v6d/docs/notes/vineyard-operator.rst

 Vineyard Operator
 =================

-To manage all vineyard relevant components in kubernetes cluster, we proposal the vineyard operator.
+To manage all vineyard relevant components in Kubernetes cluster, we proposal the vineyard operator.
 With it, users can easily deploy vineyard components, and manage their lifecycle of them.
 The doc will show you all details about vineyard operator and how to use it to manage vineyard components.